 Construction Accident $11,899,469.00***

 Construction Accident $817,000.00

 Verdict for worker who fractured heel in fall.

 Construction Accident $2,150,000.00

 Settlement.
 Worker claimed lift's malfunction caused injuries to the spine and the elbow.

 Building Collapse Attorney in New York City

 Ongoing construction is a common thing as buildings get older and need various services.
 In addition to this, new construction on tall buildings is something that is booming in New York City.
 With these new ventures comes the danger of potential building collapses.
 At The Perecman Firm, P.L.L.C., we know that the hazards of a building collapse are real concerns, not just for the individuals in the building, but also for the construction workers and any pedestrians who may be in the vicinity.

 Our New York City construction accident attorneys know the various causes of building collapses and we know how to represent individuals who have been injured as a result.
 It is a tragedy anytime a situation like this occurs.
-Whether you were injured due to a collapsed building or you lost a loved one, taking legal action is important to help you recover compensation from any negligent party.
+Whether you were injured or you lost a loved one due to a collapsed building, taking legal action is important to help you recover compensation from any negligent party.

 Schedule your free consultation at (212) 577-9325 today.